bigdata-i523/hid319/notebook.md

 * 09/18/17 Started working on ShareLaTex and JabRef
 * 09/23/17 Preparing report.tex and report.bib
 * 09/27/17 Working on Paper 1 draft.
+* 10/02/17 Wording with Andres (hid305) for Paper 1.
+This paper will be uploaded into hid305 paper1 directory.

 # Meetings

 * 09/12/17 - Meeting: Attended class meeting for online students.
 * 09/19/17 - Meeting: Attended class meeting for online students.
 * 09/26/17 - Meeting: Attended class meeting for online students.
+* 09/30/17 - Meeting: Attended class meeting for online students with TA Miao.

 # Location